Micro Organisms' Life with Benefits

 D.W.Kadete.

 We enjoy our physical world, and we even notice something wrong with us, our surroundings, and even our cattle, and plants.
 We barely know to be sure what happens to us.
 In the air, in water, soil, on the floor, in our bodies, and on the surfaces of objects, we interact with the universe of tiny individuals.
-Beyond naked eyes, are wonders of life.
+Beyond our naked eyes, are the misunderstood microbes.

 The singly human body hosts 10 microbes for every human cell, and these germs provide good conditions for digestion, produce vitamin K, promote the development of the immune system, and detoxify harmful chemicals.
 Also, microbes are vital to making many foods we like, such as bread, cheese, and wine.